isprojects/mstform/README.md

 });
 ```

-To implement hidden behavior, pass in `isHidden`.
+To implement hidden behavior, pass in an `isHidden` function.
 You can also
-determine whether a repeating form is disabled from add and remove using `isRepeatingFormDisabled`.
-It's up to you to use this information to
+determine whether a repeating form is disabled from add and remove using
+`isRepeatingFormDisabled`.
+It's up to you to use this information to render the
-render the add and remove buttons with the disabled status, however.
+add and remove buttons with the disabled status, however.

+`isDisabled` makes the `disabled` prop `true` in `accessor.inputProps`.

 ## Extra validation